Defending champ Georgia vs. Cinderella TCU for CFP title - NewsBreak

 “We’re going to celebrate it,” TCU quarterback Max Duggan said.
 “Obviously, we’re excited, but we know we got a big one coming up.”

-TCU, the first Big 12 to win a playoff game, will be looking for its first national title since 1938.
-Under coach Dutch Meyer, the Horned Frogs beat Carnegie Tech 15-7 in the Sugar Bowl to complete a 10-0 season.
+TCU, the first Big 12 to win a playoff game, will be looking for its first national title since 1938 in a season it started unranked.

-The Southeastern Conference champion Bulldogs opened as a 13 1/2-point favorites, according to FanDuel Sportsbook, in what will be the fifth meeting between the schools.

 Georgia has won them all, including the last in the 2016 Liberty Bowl.

-Coming off a 5-7 season in 2021 and picked to finish seventh in their conference before the season, the Horned Frogs have embraced the underdog role and thrived on the being doubted.
+Coming off a losing 2021 season and picked to finish seventh in their conference before the season, the Horned Frogs have embraced the underdog role and thrived on the being doubted.

 “We know we’re going to hear it again.
 It’s not going to stop now,” first-year coach Sonny Dykes said.
 "We got to do what we did this game (against Michigan).
 We’ve got to answer that criticism and show up and do what we’re supposed to do.